moves-rwth/dynasty/README.md

 ```
 The above optimality criterion says that the probability described by the first line should be maximized among all feasible options.
 By increasing the relative tolerance given on the last line, the hard optimality constraint can be relaxed to requiring that the obtained instantiation is at least (1-tolerance)* "global maximum."

-**TV: The last sentence above seems somehow unfinished -- basically, after substituting some values, one gets: the instantiation is at least 0.5.
-What does it mean to be 0.5???
-A few words should be added**

 When given such a criterion, the tool automatically switches to solving optimal feasibility.

 Below, we provide examples of using the different supported methods for optimal feasability analysis on the provided case studies.